rethinkdb/rethinkdb-rs/api/javascript/document-manipulation/delete_at.md

 If `endIndex` is specified, it must not be less than `index`.
 Both `index` and `endIndex` must be within the array's bounds (i.e., if the array has 10 elements, an `index` or `endIndex` of 10 or higher is invalid).

+By using a negative `index` you can delete from the end of the array. `-1` is the last element in the array, `-2` is the second-to-last element, and so on.
+You may specify a negative `endIndex`, although just as with a positive value, this will not be inclusive.
+The range `(2,-1)` specifies the third element through the next-to-last element.

 __Example:__ Delete the second element of an array.

 ```js